erik-larsen/emscripten-sdl2-ogles2/README.md

 ## Why OpenGLES2?

 Because these demos require GPU accelerated graphics.
 Using the GPU in the browser requires WebGL, and OpenGLES is the path to WebGL via Emscripten.

-Perhaps this project could one day grow into a library for building C/C++ graphics demos that run in the browser, but for now the goal is to preserve these old demos.